hfndb/cookware-headless-ice/README.md

 The **local development server**
 + renders HTML and [Markdown](https://en.wikipedia.org/wiki/Markdown) files on the fly, without caching to disk files,
 + beautifies (changed) Sass, Flow, TypeScript and PHP,
-+ transcompiles (changed or new) Sass, Flow and TypeScript, s+ generates tag files,
++ transcompiles (changed or new) Sass, Flow and TypeScript, generates tag files,
 + lints HTML,
 + displays a *system home page*, providing access to:
   - a *project overview*, with files, statistics and a count of integrated Node.js packages, and